dgrnbrg/spiral/README.md

 pipeline--this allows you to make decisions such as devoting extra CPU cores to encoding/decoding middleware, and limiting the concurrent number of requests to a database-backed session store.

+Ported middleware lives in `async-ring.middleware`.
+The second argument to the async-ported middleware is always the async options, such as parallelism and the buffer size.

+If you'd like to see your middlewares ported to Async Ring, just file an issue and I'll do that quickly.

 ### Using Beauty